Sayulita Nayarit, Mexico Travel Guide

 Many tours and activities, including Marietas Islands trips, can be booked online via platforms like GetYourGuide.

-Some local tour operators have offices in town or on the beach where you can book in person.
+Some local tour operators have offices in town or on the beach where it's possible to book in person.

 During high season, booking popular tours in advance is important.
-In the quiet season, more flexibility for last-spontaneous bookings exists.
+In the quiet season, more flexibility for last-minute bookings exists.

-When exploring less populated hillside areas or paths to isolated beaches after dark, it is not recommended to go on foot alone.
-Stick to main paths or use a taxi/golf cart for safety.
+When exploring less populated hillside areas or paths to remote beaches after dark, it is not recommended to go on foot alone.
+Stick to main roads or use a taxi/golf cart for safety.

-To get the most out of your visit at the Hidden Beach, try to go on the first an excursion of the day to avoid crowds.
+For the best experience at the Hidden Beach, try to go on the first tour of the day to avoid crowds.